 1 1/2 cups of ruby port

 A sprinkle of kosher salt and fresh cracked/ground pepper

-1 tablespoon of white truffle oil
+1 tablespoon of white truffle oil or black truffle oil

 1 – 14 oz. can of chicken broth